Accessibility statement for cleveland.pcc.police.uk

 PDF documents after 23 September 2018

-Some of our content across the site is in PDF format where a durable format is needed.
-We will be reviewing all PDF documents that are essential for our services and converting these to accessible pages.
+Some of our content is in PDF format where a durable format is needed.
+We will review all PDF documents that are essential for our services and converting these to accessible pages.

 However, we have examined documents published before 23 September 2018 and we’ve assessed the cost of fixing these documents.
 We believe that doing so would be a disproportionate burden within the meaning of the accessibility regulations.

 Content that’s not within the scope of the accessibility regulations